 The University of Puget Sound’s Image Collections for Teaching have migrated from slides and an online collection in ContentDM to a non-profit international subscription service called ARTstor.

-ARTstor is a library of digital images of works of art and other cultural materials, descriptive information about the works recorded in these images, and tools to work with the images and their documentation.
-ARTstor currently includes over 1,000,000 digital images covering art, architecture, archaeology, the sciences and other areas, from a wide range of cultures and time periods, with strengths in European, American and Asian cultures, and increasingly in other areas as well.
+ARTstor is a library of digital images of works of art and many other cultural materials, descriptive information about the works recorded in these images, and tools to work with the images and their documentation.
+ARTstor currently includes over 1.6 million digital images covering art, architecture, archaeology, the humanities, sciences and other areas, from a wide range of cultures and time periods, with strengths in European, American and Asian cultures, and increasingly in other areas as well.
 ARTstor offers the advantage of one-stop shopping, combing access to images that otherwise would have to be tracked down from many separate sites (e.g, the Metropolitan Museum of Art Collection).

 Puget Sound users can access and download these images as well as the over 16000 that have been created in house and added to ARTstor.
 Should you not find what you want in ARTstor, you can request images from other sources scanned, for your own academic use or as additions to our in-house ARTstor contributions.
 Please contact the Library's Visual Resources Specialist Lori Ricigliano (253.879.3229)

 Create collections (Image Groups) of images that can be saved for future review or presentation.
 Image Groups can be created in public or private folders.
 Public folders can be shared for collaboration and review by other ARTstor users.